erikrowens/Le-Wagon-Case-Study/README.md

 # Notes
+## Data
+The data is essentially JUNK...haha.
+There are a lot of columns, 43 in total and many of them have a lot of NA values (see Preprocessing for details).
+I dropped the columns that have more than 50% of their values as NA.

+A number of columns are heavily correlated.
+Anything with a correlation > .8 was dropped.

+Further, many numerical columns are highly distributed and have a large number of outliers.

 ## Preprocessing
 I test with and without drop_duplicates() and dropna() prior to starting the pipeline.
 Both times, I got the same prediction resuts: 0.074